AlbanoCastroSousa/RESSPyLab/docs/usage.rst

 		#...
 		return simCurve

+	def VCopt_SVD(x_0,listTests):
+		# This function performs parameter optimization of the VC model for an ensemble of experimental data with SVD preconditioning.
+		#
+		# listTests is a python list containg pandas dataframes of multiple "test"
+		return x_min

-	def VCopt(x_0,listTests):
+	def VCopt_J(x_0,listTests):
-		# This function performs parameter optimization of the VC model for an ensemble of experimental data.
+		# This function performs parameter optimization of the VC model for an ensemble of experimental data with Jacobi preconditioning.
 		#
 		# listTests is a python list containg pandas dataframes of multiple "test"
 		return x_min